zeroluck/docs/sources/admin-guide/configuration/index.md

 them](../../reference/interception-scripts/index.md).

 # Manage Registration

 ![Image](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/registration/ManageRegistrationStart.jpg?raw=true)

 From the Manage Registration interface, the Gluu Server admin can customize the self-registration workflow.
 Each option will be covered individually below.

-There are other ways of creating accounts within the Gluu Server, including: SCIM, Cache Refresh, Manual User Management, and Automatic Enrollment as part of custom authentication (Inbound SAML).
+There are other ways of creating accounts within the Gluu Server.
+This includes SCIM, Cache Refresh, Manual User Management, and Automatic Enrollment as part of custom authentication (Inbound SAML).
 Except Cache Refresh, which is covered [here](#cache-refresh), those additional methods are covered within the [User Management](../user-management/index.md) portion of the documentation.

 ## Activate Invitation Link
 When active, the Invitation Links feature allows the server admin to control who can register an account by issuing a unique registration link and sending it to the desired new users.